edenlabllc/alpine-postgre/README.md

-# docker.postgre
+# alpine-postgre
-PostgreSQL Docker Images based on Alpine Linux and with the same API as official repo has.
+PostgreSQL Docker container based on Alpine Linux and with the same API as official container has.